 Sausage Breakfast Casserole will make your breakfast unforgettable!
-Because we packed it with cheese, sausage and hash browns!
-The best breakfast casserole is perfect with your favorite cup of coffee!
+Because we packed it with eggs, cheese, sausage and hash browns!
+The best breakfast casserole is perfect on Sunday morning with your favorite cup of coffee!

-The best breakfast casserole you will ever make!
+If you enjoy a fulfilling and nutritious breakfast, then this sausage breakfast casserole is for you to make!
 I made it with frozen hash browns, eggs, sausage and cheese.
 It’s ideal for a feeding a family, or a couple.
+For brunch, Sunday morning or Christmas morning:)!
 And you can make it a day ahead!

-When planning this breakfast recipe, I was looking for something filling.
+When planning this breakfast casserole recipe, I was looking for something filling.
 For example, something similar to this Sausage Stuffed Acorn Squash.
 Because I was already making Pumpkin Muffins that morning, I decided that another sweet breakfast recipe was not a good option.
-Besides, I wanted to be sure I had a protein rich meal to start the day off right.
-This is when I opted for this Easy Hashbrown Breakfast Casserole.

 Easy Breakfast Casserole

-Traditionally we make Breakfast Casserole with eggs, hash browns and sausage.
+Traditionally you can make Breakfast Casserole ONLY with eggs, hash browns and sausage.
 It’s also frequently made with ham and cheese.
 While the original style is great, I simply like to add spinach and caramelized onions to make it taste even better!

 HOW TO MAKE BREAKFAST CASSEROLE:

-- The first step to making easy breakfast casserole is to defrost your hash browns the day before.
+- The first step is to defrost your hash browns the day before.
 You will move them from the freezer to refrigerator the night before.
 That they they will be ready to go on the morning when you need them.

 - You will start by caramelizing your onions.
 Stirring constantly for about 5 minutes just to let the onions soften.
 You will also want to deglaze with a splash of water at the end.

-- Then you will add sausage and cook it in the pay.
+- Then you will add sausage and cook it in the pan.

 - The next step will be to add spinach.
 It will wilt quickly in the hot skillet.